Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

     sudo /etc/init.d/postgresql start

 You may get an error and need to increase the shared memory size.
 Edit */etc/sysctl.d/30-postgresql-shm.conf* and run `sudo sysctl -p /etc/sysctl.d/30-postgresql-shm.conf`.
 A parameter like `kernel.shmmax=17179869184` and `kernel.shmall=4194304` could be appropriate for a 16GB segment size.[^99]

+To manage and maintain the configuration of the servers run by OpenStreetMap, the [Chef](https://www.chef.io/) configuration management tool is used.

+The configuration adopted for PostgreSQL is [postgresql/attributes/default.rb](https://github.com/openstreetmap/chef/blob/master/cookbooks/postgresql/attributes/default.rb).

 ## Install Osm2pgsql